NoiseRoute/docs/content/manual/mobile.md

 geekdocAnchor: true
 ---

-{{< hint type=important title="Alpha" >}}
+{{< hint type=important title="Beta" >}}
-Noise Route is currently in alpha version, things may be changed in the future
+Noise Route is currently in beta version.
 {{< /hint >}}

 # Install
+Both does not require account, and can connect up to two devices that has no active subscription account logged in.

-* iOS
+## iOS
-Noise Route on iOS is available on [App Sotre](https://apps.apple.com/cn/app/noise-route/id1639281565)
+iOS version is available on [App Sotre](https://apps.apple.com/cn/app/noise-route/id1639281565)

-* Android
+## Android
 Android version is available on [Google Play](https://play.google.com/store/apps/details?id=com.fengjiongmax.noise_route&pli=1)

+## Before connecting
+Before connecting to device, make sure the device sending audio and the device receiving audio are in the same local network(in the same wifi).

 ## Receiving audio
-Mobile app can only receives audio from pc, so you'll be need a [pc to send audio from](../desktop).
+Mobile app can only receives audio from pc, so you'll need a [pc to send audio from](../desktop).

 After pc version is installed, you can start adding devices.